Please select your language preference on the right hand side

 Q2 2022 | Market Update

-By Chhad Aul, Chief Investment Officer and Head of Multi-Asset Solutions, SLGI Asset Management Inc
+By Chhad Aul, Chief Investment Officer and Head of Multi-Asset Solutions, SLGI Asset Management Inc.

 Soaring inflation, rising interest rates and falling consumer confidence are hitting markets.